Welcome to the Muslim Traveler’s Guide to the World!

 Traveling in Islam started losing its meaningfulness when Muslim travelers started getting into the trap of luxury. or The fake world of travel that exists in today’s media.
 The problem with such kind of travel is! it can be a source of distraction for one’s faith and bring some of the worst things that are harmful to one’s mind and heart.

 We might promote a service that directly or indirectly can relate to luxury travel, as it exists and is important when it comes to the audience of this blog.
 But our goal is to promote and practice more real-world travel that’s affordable, sustainable, hospitable, and enjoyable for Muslims.
-We want Muslims to keep their travel halal, (halal by meaning not by words) free from nude and show-offs, and make their travels the source of learning, believing, and living.
+We want Muslims to keep their travel halal (halal by meaning not by words), free from nudity and show-offs, and make their travels the source of learning, believing, and living.

 The Message | The Muslim Traveler